Skip to main content

 The level of SHBG in your blood determines the amount of active sex hormones your body can actually use.

-A low level of SHBG signifies that a larger percentage of your are unbound and biologically active.
+A low level of SHBG signifies that a larger percentage of your sex hormones are unbound and biologically active.
 On the surface, this might seem advantageous.
 The reality is far more complex and points toward an underlying metabolic disturbance.
 Low SHBG is intimately linked with insulin resistance, a condition where your body’s cells become less responsive to the hormone insulin.

 When you consume carbohydrates, your body releases insulin to shuttle glucose from the blood into cells for energy.
 In a state of insulin resistance, this process is inefficient.
 The pancreas compensates by producing even more insulin, leading to chronically high levels of insulin in the blood, a state known as hyperinsulinemia.